Skip navigation

 There are three opportunities to get involved:

-• Zero Waste Challenge: Personalized, six-month program where you get waste coaching and access to other educational opportunities
+• Zero Waste Challenge: Personalized program where you get waste coaching and access to other educational opportunities

 • Plastic-Free Challenge: online, month-long challenge